FIWARE-Ops/docs.TourGuide/doc/storing-data-cygnus-mysql/how-to-store-data-cygnus-mysql.md

 59ed1e7daba8        mysql:latest                "docker-entrypoint.s…"   11 minutes ago      Up 11 minutes       3306/tcp                                         mysql
 ```

 We see that four containers are running now.
-Here, we can notice that the Orion Context Broker is running on port 1026, Cygnus-ngsi exposes two ports (8081 and 5050), the API must be running in a port you configured and 8081 (management port) is the default one.
-Whereas port 5050 is the port that receives notifications from Orion.
+Here, we can notice that the Orion Context Broker is running on port 1026.
+Cygnus-ngsi exposes two ports for management purposes, and 5050 for receiving notifications from Orion.
+The API must be running on port you configured and 8081 (management port) is the default one.
 For more info you can check the documentations [here](http://fiware-cygnus.readthedocs.io/en/1.7.1/cygnus-common/installation_and_administration_guide/management_interface_v1/index.html)

 To make REST API Calls: There are many HTTP clients that can help you quickly test web services.